 1. Head to Head results between the players involved.
 This will only apply if one player has beaten all others in the tie-break, or one player has lost to all others in the tie break.

-2. Points spread from all rounds, ignoring the players best result.
+2. Point spread from all rounds, ignoring the players best result.
+(Where applicable)

 The rules below will be applied for multi-player games:

 1. The board played on in the final round (i.e. A player from the top board is placed ahead of anyone on a lower board, if they have the same tournament points)